lisp-mirror/tinmop/README.txt

 3.1 Programs
 ────────────

-  ⁃ to build the package: xgettext; a C compiler.
+  ⁃ to build the package: xgettext.

   ⁃ to install the package, including running the script to install lisp
     libraries (`quick_quicklisp.sh'):